Mingqian-Li/Fairness-annual-review/Readme.md

 $ cd ../experiments
 $ pip install -U mutar
 ```
-This two steps will install mutar, but this version doesn't provides logistic regression method.

-Download the local mutar.
-Replace all content in the installed mutar directory with the local mutar.
+The original mutar package is from https://github.com/hichamjanati/mutar.
+We modified the package and added extra logistic regression model to make it has better performance on classification problem.

-Local mutar allows us to train multi-task logistic regression model with L1 regularization/Group regularization/Sparse Group regularization.
+The modified mutar allows us to train multi-task logistic regression model with L1 regularization/Group regularization/Sparse Group regularization.

 ## Status